 He began his coaching career in 2002, serving for two seasons at Texas Tech as an assistant coach and helping lead the Red Raiders advanced to Big 12 Semifinals in 2003.

 Ustundag spent two years as a professional player and assistant coach for Enka Tennis Club in his native Turkey.
 He assisted Ali Gorec, the former Turkish Davis Cup coach, in various administrative and coaching duties.

 Ustundag won the national championship in both singles and doubles during 2000, while capturing the national indoor championship in both events in 2001.
 He also was a member of the Turkish Davis Cup team from 1997 to 2001.

 Before attending Rice, Ustundag attended the famous Nick Bollettieri Tennis Academy in Florida from 1990-93.
 He was awarded the NBTA Grand Slam award for academics, citizenship and athletics in 1992.

 Ustundag graduated from Rice in 1999 with a bachelor's degree in managerial studies and sports management.
-He and wife Suur Biliciler-Ustundag make their home in Houston.
+He makes his home in Houston with wife Suur Biliciler-Ustundag and daughter Ahenk (3).